 The Geological Society education pages have material relevant to school teachers and students; through higher education and employment options; to lifelong learning and CPD.

-The BGS has a memorandum of understanding with Rockwatch, the nationwide club for young geologists.
-Rockwatch organise geological events, excursions and competitions and much more.
-They attend many of our events for children and we are pleased to return the favour whenever we can.
+Rockwatch is the nationwide club for young geologists.
+Rockwatch organise geological events, excursions and competitions.
+The BGS has a memorandum of understanding with Rockwatch.
+Organisers from Rockwatch attend many of our events for children and we are pleased to return the favour whenever we can.